jfroelich/rss-reader/src/set-image-dimensions-notes.md

 # TODO

+* Change to not fetch if only one dimension is set.
+In this case just assume the image is a square and set the missing dimension to the known dimension.
+I think this is accurate most of the time.

 * I reverted the code to use setAttribute instead of setting property.
 I am not sure what I was thinking.
 I am fairly confident that I always want to be setting attributes, not properties.
 When setting an attribute the property will